Atxada/personal-website/posts/create-simple-node-editor.md

         for count in range(len(self.outputs)):
             SocketGraphics(node=self, index=count, position=RIGHT, socket_amount=len(self.inputs))
 ```
-> Remember we don't override the <CodeText>\_\_init\_\_</Codetext> function, all the previous content are hidden to simplified the code
+> Remember we don't override the <CodeText>\_\_init\_\_</Codetext> function, all the previous content is hidden to simplify the code

 We are using the inputs and outputs attribute to determine how many sockets we are adding.
 Inside <CodeText>initSockets</CodeText> function, we are passing the count value to the index parameter and inputs/outputs length to the socket amount parameter.

 ![Socket preview](/images/portofolio/QGraphicsScene4.PNG "Socket preview")

-Up until now, our node editor should looks like the image above.
-To move and ordered the sockets we will add a new function called <CodeText>getSocketPosition</CodeText> inside of our <CodeText>NodeGraphics</CodeText> class.
-This function will return the (x, y) coordinate for the correspoding socket
+Up until now, our node editor should look like the image above.
+To move and order the sockets we will add a new function called <CodeText>getSocketPosition</CodeText> inside of our <CodeText>NodeGraphics</CodeText> class.
+This function will return the (x, y) coordinate for the corresponding socket

 ```py
     def getSocketPosition(self, index, position):